SuperOfficeDocs/crmscript/docs/api-reference/global-functions/saveCgiAttachment.md

 ---
-title: saveCgiAttachment
+title: Integer saveCgiAttachment(String p_varName)
-description: Integer saveCgiAttachment(String p\_varName)
+description: Integer saveCgiAttachment(String p_varName)
 intellisense: Void.saveCgiAttachment
 langref: 1
 keywords: saveCgiAttachment(String)
 so.topic: reference
 ---

-# saveCgiAttachment
+# Integer saveCgiAttachment(String p_varName)

-Will save the the attachment in cgi variable with name given in p\_varName and return the id of the attachment record in the attachment table.
+Will save the attachment in cgi variable with the name given in p_varName and return the id of the attachment record in the attachment table.

-* **p\_varName:** The name of cgi variable
+* **p_varName:** The name of cgi variable
 * **Returns:** The id of the saved attachment